digital-dream-labs/oskr-owners-manual/doc/unlock.md

 2. Follow the instructions to pair with Vector and log in.

-3. Click the **Download logs** link located at the top right corner of the page.
+3. Click the **Download Logs** link located at the top right corner of the page.

 4. Open the downloaded archive which should extract the contents of